Tommy Doyle (baseball)

-Thomas Nelson Doyle (born May 1, 1996) is an American professional baseball pitcher for the Leones de Yucatán of the Mexican League.
+Thomas Nelson Doyle (born May 1, 1996) is an American professional baseball pitcher for the Piratas de Campeche of the Mexican League.
 He has previously played in Major League Baseball (MLB) for the Colorado Rockies.

 Amateur career

 Doyle attended Flint Hill School in Oakton, Virginia.
-He was drafted by the Washington Nationals in the 35th round of the 2014 Major League Baseball draft, but did not sign and played college baseball at the University of Virginia.
+The Washington Nationals drafted him in the 35th round of the 2014 Major League Baseball (MLB) draft, but he did not sign and played college baseball at the University of Virginia.
 In 2015, he briefly played collegiate summer baseball with the Orleans Firebirds of the Cape Cod Baseball League.
-He was drafted by the Colorado Rockies in the second round of the 2017 Major League Baseball draft.
+The Colorado Rockies drafted him in the second round of the 2017 MLB draft.

 Professional career

 Colorado Rockies

 Doyle made his professional debut with the Grand Junction Rockies.
-He pitched 2018 with the Asheville Tourists and 2019 with the Lancaster JetHawks.
-Doyle was invited to Spring Training by the Rockies in 2020.
+He pitched 2018 with the Asheville Tourists, leading the South Atlantic League with 18 saves, and 2019 with the Lancaster JetHawks.

-Doyle was promoted to the major leagues by the Rockies on September 23, 2020.
+The Rockies invited Doyle to spring training by the Rockies in 2020.
+He was promoted to the major leagues by the Rockies on September 23.
 He made his major league debut that night against the San Francisco Giants.
+He pitched in three games that season, allowing 6 runs in 2 1/3 innings.

-On October 21, 2021, Doyle was outrighted off of the 40-man roster.
-He missed the entirety of the 2022 season after undergoing shoulder surgery.
+Doyle pitched for the Double-A Hartford Yard Goats in 2021, but injuries hampered his season.
+He missed parts of May and June with a biceps injury, then ended his season on June 29 with a shoulder injury that required surgery.
+On October 21, Doyle was outrighted off of the Rockies' 40-man roster.
+He missed the entirety of the 2022 season recovering from surgery.

-Doyle began the 2023 season with the Triple–A Albuquerque Isotopes, making 22 appearances and logging a stellar 1.01 ERA with 29 strikeouts and 3 saves in 26 2/3 innings pitched.
-On July 14, 2023, the Rockies selected Doyle's contract, adding him to the active roster.
+Doyle began the 2023 season with the Triple-A Albuquerque Isotopes, making 22 appearances and logging a stellar 1.01 ERA with 29 strikeouts and 3 saves in 26 2/3 innings pitched.
+On July 14, the Rockies selected Doyle's contract, returning him to the active roster.
 In 15 games for Colorado, he struggled to a 6.85 ERA with 18 strikeouts across 23 2/3 innings of work.
 On November 17, Doyle was designated for assignment following the acquisition of Cal Quantrill.
 He was non-tendered and became a free agent on November 17.

 Atlanta Braves

 On November 25, 2023, Doyle signed a minor league contract with the Atlanta Braves.
 He spent the 2024 season with the Triple-A Gwinnett Stripers, also making one appearance for the rookie-level Florida Complex League Braves.
-In 33 games for Gwinnett, Doyle compiled a 3-2 record and 3.48 ERA with 45 strikeouts and 3 saves across 41 1/3 innings pitched.
-Doyle elected free agency following the season on November 4, 2024.
+He missed almost three months with a left oblique muscle strain.
+In 33 games for Gwinnett, Doyle compiled a 3–2 record and 3.48 ERA with 45 strikeouts and 3 saves across 41 1/3 innings pitched.
+He elected free agency following the season on November 4.